 So to sum it up (get it? summit up?):

 Pacing on the trail is personal.

-Your approach to the trail depends on many factors you can't control.
+Your approach to the trail depends on many factors, some of which you can't control.

-And it varies day to day within your body.
+And it varies day to day, hike to hike.

 After all, they're doing all of the work!